 And isn’t that exactly how metrics-based marketing should work?

 Similar to the NCAA brackets, every campaign should start out with a list of tactics, messages and media options aligned with helping you achieve your marketing goals.
 Then over time, you track the effectiveness of each, eliminating the ones that are underperforming and putting more money into the ones that are successful.

 That’s how marketing should work, but so rarely does.

 If only marketing was more like basketball!
 But it can be.
-Here's what a sample messaging test bracket for a financial marketing campaign could look like:

 In this example, we’ve set up a series of A / B tests around different financial marketing messages.
 We monitored click rates for each message.
 In each case we eliminated underperforming messages and moved ahead with successful ones, putting more money behind them.
 In the end, our “Saving” message proved to be our most successful… In other words, it’s the Duke of our marketing campaign.